Create career paths and solve your retention problems.

 5. Create Training and Development Programs

-If you haven’t invested heavily in training, this part will require the most time and resources.
+Clearly, if you haven’t invested heavily in training, this part will require the most time and resources.

 This is the actionable part of your Career Path Program.
 Identify needs and create a timeline for implementation.